 A key feature of SciFinder is the ability to search by chemical structure and find reactions, synthesis information, papers and more.
 SciFinder provides excellent training materials.

-For access to SciFinder please contact the Faculty Librarian for HSM to request the registration link.
+For access to SciFinder please contact an HSM faculty librarian to request the registration link.
 Once you have registered, access SciFinder at https://scifinder.cas.org.